 Some conveyancing solicitors in Birkenhead provide legal services on an hourly rate and other firms will work for a fixed fee.

-Our panel of solicitors work on a fixed conveyancing fee basis, with no nasty surprises.
+Your solicitor will work on a fixed conveyancing fee basis, with no nasty surprises.
 Your quote will explain in detail what the conveyancing fees and costs will be when your house purchase or sale goes through.

 If, for whatever reason, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.